 Professor Steven Rowland

-After more than 30 years in organic geochemistry research, at 68, and having being made voluntarily redundant in April 2019, Steve Rowland is currently Professor of Organic Geochemistry, Head of the Petroleum and Environmental Geochemistry Group and co Director of the Biogeochemistry Research Centre.
-He was also formerly an Honorary Professor at the University of Exeter, Visiting Professor and Blaustein Fellow at Stanford University, USA and a Visiting Professor at the CSIRO in Australia.
+After over 35 years in organic geochemistry research, at 68, and having being made voluntarily redundant in April 2019, Steve Rowland is currently Professor emeritus of Organic Geochemistry.
+He is also an Honorary Professor at the University of Exeter.
+Steve was previously a Visiting Professor and Blaustein Fellow at Stanford University, USA and a Visiting Professor at the CSIRO in Australia.
 Steve is a co-Editor in Chief of the Elsevier journal, Organic Geochemistry (2017-present).
-He has published over 200 papers including in the leading journals Science and Nature, supervised more than 35 Ph.D students and won research grants worth millions of pounds.
+He has published close to 250 papers, including in the leading journals Science and Nature, has supervised over 35 Ph.D students and won research grants worth millions of pounds.
 In 2008 Steve was awarded a prestigious European Research Council Advanced Research Grant of 2 million euros, one of only 100 awards in science & engineering in the EU, one of 19 in the UK.
-Steve teaches chemistry and environmental chemistry at BSc level at the university for over 30 years he now mainly conducts editorial work, analytical consultancy (including for the University subsidiary UoPEL) and research on oil pollution and ambergris -in collaboration with colleagues at Cambridge, Copenhagen, Curtin (Australia), Liverpool and Bristol universities UK and Curtin University Western Australia and institutes in Norway.
-In Feb 2020 Steve attended Buckingham Palace as a senior member of the governing bodies of Lewannick Primary School and Launceston College for many years .
-His outside activities include walking a limping Labrador and fly-fishing .
+Whilst Steve taught chemistry and environmental chemistry at BSc level at the university for over 30 years he now mainly conducts editorial work, analytical consultancy (including for the University subsidiary UoPEL) and research on oil pollution and ambergris -in collaboration with colleagues at Cambridge, Copenhagen, Curtin (Australia), Liverpool and Bristol universities UK and Curtin University Western Australia and institutes in Norway.
+In Feb 2020 Steve attended Buckingham Palace as a senior member of the research team awarded the Queen's Anniversary Prize for Higher and Further Education for work on microplastics in the marine environment.

 BSc (Hons) Bristol

 Steve Rowland was educated at Okehampton Grammar School, Devon and following 2 years scientific 'apprenticeship' and a Higher National Certificate in Chemistry in the laboratories of Kodak Ltd, he was an undergraduate (BSc Joint Hons Chemistry & Geology 1977) at the University of Bristol.
 He returned to the University of Bristol as a postgraduate following 2 years in a small mass spectrometry consultancy firm.
-After completing a Ph.D. under the supervision of Professor James Maxwell (now FRS), he undertook postdoctoral research with Professor Bob Alexander at Curtin University, Western Australia and then as a British Petroleum fellow at the University of Newcastle UK with Dr Archie Douglas.
+After completing a Ph.D. under the supervision of Professor James Maxwell FRS, he undertook postdoctoral research with Professor Bob Alexander at Curtin University, Western Australia and then as a British Petroleum fellow at the University of Newcastle UK with the late Dr Archie Douglas.
 Steve was appointed to a lectureship at Plymouth Polytechnic in 1984, a Readership in 1989 and awarded a Personal Chair at the University of Plymouth in 1993.He was a Visiting Professor at the CSIRO Marine Laboratory in Hobart, Tasmania in 1997/8 working with Dr John Volkman, sponsored by The Royal Society and British Council and an Associate Editor of the international journal, Organic Geochemistry 1996-2004.
 From 1993-2001 he was a full board member and Membership Officer of the European Association of Organic Geochemists.
-Steve is also a Fellow of the Royal Society of Chemistry, former committee member and a past Chair of the Royal Society of Chemistry (Peninsula Section) and a member of the Association for Chemistry and the Environment.
+Steve is also a Fellow of the Royal Society of Chemistry, former committee member and a past Chair of the Royal Society of Chemistry (Peninsula Section).
 He was a member of the international judging panel of the Kuwait Science Prize ($100,000) in December 2002 and an organiser of the 4th International Meeting on Environmental Chemistry in Plymouth held in Dec 2003.
 In 2005 Steve was an advisor on environmental science education to Kuwait University and he was a consultant to the Norwegian Research Council 2004-2006.
 In 2005 Steve was made a Visiting Professor and Blaustein Fellow in the Department of Geological & Environmental Sciences at Stanford University USA and was awarded a Royal Society travel grant to support a short study visit to the University of Calgary (Prof Steve Larter), Canada in August 2005.
 Steve has acted as an external examiner of numerous PhD candidates in the UK and overseas.
-He is a consultant to oilfield specialists Oil Plus Ltd, Newbury UK, on an industry -funded project on naphthenic acid chemistry and was a consultant to the UK Foreign & Commonwealth Office on forensic oil identification methods.
+He was a consultant to oilfield specialists Oil Plus Ltd, Newbury UK, on an industry-funded project on naphthenic acid chemistry and was a consultant to the UK Foreign & Commonwealth Office on forensic oil identification and other methods.
 He was a member of the Natural Environment Research Council (NERC) Peer Review College until May 2008, a member of the NERC Life Sciences Mass Spectrometry Committee 2005-2009 and of NERC Services Review Group and of Science Foundation Ireland Geosciences Review Panels 2008.
 Steve delivered the opening plenary lecture at the 23rd International Meeting on Organic Geochemistry 2007 and gave a keynote lecture at the Australian Organic Geochemistry Conference in Adelaide in 2008.
 Steve won the 'Making Plymouth Great' Business Ideas Challenge in 2007 and was a finalist with industry sponsors Oil Plus Ltd in 'The Engineer' Technology & Innovation awards Oct 3rd 2008 held at the Royal Society, London.
 One his papers was one of the most cited American Chemical Society papers in Environmental Science & Technology in 2007.
 In July 2008 Steve was awarded a European Research Council Advanced Investigators award of 2 million euros, one of only 105 awards in Europe for science and engineering (1 of only 19 in the UK ) from 997 applicants.
-Steve became co-Director of the Biogeochemistry Research Centre in 2010.
+Steve was co-Director of the Biogeochemistry Research Centre 2010-2018.
 The Centre was awarded the University of Plymouth Vice-Chancellors Award for Best Research Team in 2010.
 He was a finalist for the Most Innovative Researcher award in 2011 and shortlisted in 2013.
 Steve delivered the Scott Simpson lecture to the 49th Annual Meeting of the Ussher Society in January 2011, a plenary lecture at the 25th International Meeting on Organic Geochemistry in Switzerland in September 2011 and an opening lecture to Separation Science Europe at the Royal Institution, London in October 2011.
 He gave an invited lecture at the Goldschmidt Geochemistry conference in Montreal, Canada in June 2012 and a plenary lecture at the Kuwait Chemistry Conference in 2014.
 He gave a plenary lecture at the 27th International Meeting on Organic Geochemistry in Prague in September 2015 and invited or plenary lectures in Norway, Denmark, Italy and Australia in 2016.
 Steve travelled to Australia to advise on oil pollution research at Curtin University, funded by the Australian Research Council in February 2019 and again in November 2022.
 He has been a co Editor-in-Chief of the Elsevier journal, Organic Geochemistry, since October 2017.

 Fellow Royal Society of Chemistry